emqx/emqx-docs/en_US/observability/tracer.md

 Click a specific trace record by the name, you can select to download the log on different nodes.

-Trace logs can generate a maximum of 512MB logs per node.
-If the generated log file reaches the maximum, it will stop appending logs and give an alert in the main log file.
-If the Dashboard download timeout, you can find the log file directly on the server's data/trace.
+Trace logs have a maximum capacity of 512MB logs per node.
+Once the generated log file reaches the maximum limit, it stops appending any further logs and raises an alert in the primary log file.
+In the event of a timeout during Dashboard downloading, you can locate the log file in the `/data/trace` directory on the server.
+When an EMQX cluster is restarted, the unfinished log trace will be resumed.

 <img src="./assets/log-trace-node-ee.png" alt="log-trace-node-ee" style="zoom:50%;" />

-The EMQX cluster will continue an outstanding trace after the restart. <!--What does it mean?-->